NovandryA/NovandryA/README.md

 I am an active fifth-semester student at the Faculty of Information Technology, Tarumanagara University, with a strong interest in web development and mobile programming.
 I have skills in HTML, CSS, JavaScript, as well as Responsive Design and CSS Frameworks like
 Bootstrap.
 I am also familiar with JavaScript Frameworks such as React.js, Backend Development using Node.js, and Database Management with SQL and NoSQL.
-With this experience, I am ready to collaborate in a team and am always enthusiastic about learning new things to support the development of reliable and responsive web applications.<br>
+With this experience, I am ready to collaborate in a team and always enthusiastic about learning new things to support the development of reliable and responsive web applications.<br>